 Add the following information for the metric:

-Name: The name of the metric, shown in your GCP Marketplace listing.
+Name: The name of the metric, shown in your Google Cloud Marketplace listing.
 For example,

 Description: (Optional) A short description of the metric in the context of the product.
 For example, if you are measuring multiple types of requests, use the description to clarify the differences between the types, such as "Query requests" or "Scan requests".

-The pricing unit shown on the GCP Marketplace listing:
+The pricing unit shown on the Google Cloud Marketplace listing:

 Base Unit: The type of metric, such as time, data, or custom.